 How to Boost WiFi Signal Strength

-It’s a forever source of frustration when your WiFi connection suddenly goes on and off all of a sudden.
+It’s a constant frustration when your WiFi connection suddenly goes on and off.
 Sometimes, it is due to a technical problem with your ISP, but more often than not, the problem is due to the wrong placement of your WiFi router.
 You always want to boost WiFi signal strength.

-The proper position for a WiFi router was figured out by a Ph.D. in physics student at Imperial College in London, Jason Cole.
+Jason Cole, a Ph.D. in physics student at Imperial College in London, figured out the proper position for a WiFi router.
 He used the Helmholtz equation to map the electromagnetic field emitting from his router within his apartment.
 He found out that the router should not be placed in an inconspicuous nook in the house, which is what often happens.
-So, without further ado, let’s review a few tips on how to boost WiFi signal strength of a router.
+So, without further ado, let’s review a few tips on how to boost the WiFi signal strength of a router.

 How to Boost WiFi Signal?